dart-lang/language/working/0731 - horizontal inference/feature-specification.md

 }
 ```

-If type inference instead visited the `i = 0` argument first, the `!` would be
+_If type inference instead visited the `i = 0` argument first, the `!` would be
 considered unnecessary (because `i = 0` promotes the type of `i` to non-nullable
 `int`), so we would be permitted to write `f(i + 1, i = 0)`.
 However, this
 would fail at runtime, because arguments are evaluated in source order, so `i +
-1` is evaluated before `i = 0`.
+1` is evaluated before `i = 0`._

-In general, we risk these sorts of breakages any time we change the order in
+_In general, we risk these sorts of breakages any time we change the order in
 which we perform type inference on invocation arguments.
 However, there's an
 exception for arguments that are function literals: they may be safely
-re-ordered within the invocation, because the act of _evaluating_ a function
+re-ordered within the invocation, because the act of **evaluating** a function
 literal doesn't actually have any runtime effect.
 The runtime effect doesn't
-happen until the function literal is _called_, and the earliest this can
+happen until the function literal is **called**, and the earliest this can
-possibly happen until after all the invocation arguments have been evaluated.
+possibly happen until after all the invocation arguments have been evaluated._

-This is why the invariant mentioned above (that non-function literals are always
+_This is why the invariant mentioned above (that non-function literals are always
 placed in the first stage) is critically important&mdash;it guarantees that the
-only arguments that will be type inferred out of order are function literals.
+only arguments that will be type inferred out of order are function literals._

 ### Why do we defer all function literals?

-In step 4 of [Type inference algorithm for
+_In step 4 of [Type inference algorithm for
-invocations](#type-inference-algorithm-for-invocations), non-function literals
+invocations](#type-inference-algorithm-for-invocations), arguments that are not
-are always visited before function literals, even within a single stage.
-The
+function literal expressions are always visited before arguments that are
+function literal expressions, even within a single stage.
+The reason for this
-reason for this is that it guarantees that regardless of the dependencies among
+is that it guarantees that regardless of the dependencies among the arguments,
-the arguments, type inference will always visit all non-function literal
+type inference will always visit all non-(function literal) arguments before all
-arguments before all function literal arguments.
+function literal arguments._

-This guarantee leads to a modest improvement in flow analysis: if a function
+_This guarantee leads to a modest improvement in flow analysis: if a function
 literal captures a write to a variable, causing the variable to be demoted, the
 demotion won’t take effect until after all invocation arguments.
-For example:
+For example:_

 ```dart
 void f(void Function() callback, int i) { ... }